 - 1. The development of a borough wide Violence Against Women and Girls (VAWG) Strategy outlining the Council's commitment to tackle all forms of violence against women and girls. - 2.
-Development of an action plan and all the necessary requirements to become an accredited White Ribbon organisation. - 3.
-The in year supplementary estimate of £600 required to fund White Ribbon Accreditation this financial year.
+Development of an action plan to enable council wide adoption of White Ribbon Accreditation.

+3. The in year supplementary estimate of £600 required to fund White Ribbon Accreditation this financial year.